Harrow Balmoral Football Netball Club

 The Harrow Balmoral Football Netball Club is a sports club based in the towns of Harrow and Balmoral in Western Victoria, Australia.
 The club has netball and Australian Rules Football teams competing in the Horsham District Football League.

 The club was formed following a merger of Balmoral Football Club and Douglas-Harrow-Miga Lake Football Club in November 1996.
 A coin toss by new president Tom Houlihan determined the name to be Harrow Balmoral and not Balmoral Harrow.

 The theme song is "We are Blue, We are White", sung to the tune of "Along the Road to Gundagai".

 Harrow-Balmoral won its first football seniors premiership in 1999, defeating Kalkee Football Club by 1 point.
 The A Grade Netball won their first premiership in the club's first year, 1997.
 They won again in 1999, also beating Kalkee with the exact same score as the football (46 to 45).
 The senior footballers have won seven further premierships in the Horsham District league, including most recently in 2024.

 Harrow Balmoral maintain a rivalry with neighbouring club Edenhope Apsley.
 They play for the West Wimmera Shield every year, of which the winner is the club with the most wins when the two sides meet.

+The Australian Broadcasting Corporation (ABC) released the investigative podcast series Hometown Boys as part of its Background Briefing program, examining the case of two men from Balmoral who were convicted and sentenced on rape charges.
+Episode six of the series included discussion of local community institutions, including the Harrow Balmoral Football Netball Club, in the context of the program's reporting on the case.

+The two convicted rapists are no longer part of the club.
+The club made a statement after Hometown Boys was released addressing the rape cases and further allegations made towards the club.